 Cruise Ships in Charleston

-The South Carolina State Ports Authority (SPA) has increased cruise ship operations, as well as applied for permits to build a new passenger terminal vastly larger than the current one.
-The Conservation League is working for local and state regulations to address high levels of harmful pollutants that come from cruise vessels, and reduce congestion associated with growing numbers of cars and trucks utilizing the cruise terminal area in the heart of historic downtown Charleston.
+Over the years, the South Carolina State Ports Authority (SPA) has increased cruise ship operations and applied for permits to build a new passenger terminal vastly larger than the current one.
+This has a direct impact on Charleston and because of this, the Conservation League is working for local and state regulations of cruise operations.
+This includes but is not limited to addressing high levels of harmful pollutants and reducing congestion associated with the growing number of cars and trucks that navigate towards the cruise terminal in the heart of historic downtown Charleston.

 In June 2011, after years of outreach and trying to get regulations in place, the Conservation League, the Preservation Society, Historic Ansonborough Neighborhood Association, and Charlestowne Neighborhood Association, represented by the Southern Environmental Law Center, filed suit against Carnival Corporation for violating zoning ordinances, permitting requirements, and creating a nuisance.
 After two and a half years of petitions, motions, and even a specially-appointed judge to assess the case, in January 2014, the plaintiffs were told by the SC Supreme Court that our groups had no standing to bring nuisance claims against Carnival Corporation.
 While disappointing, this was a technical ruling that did not reach the merits of the case.
 Because it viewed the negative impacts of cruise operations as being widespread, the Court held that nuisance suits must be brought by individual property owners.

 The interested parties, including the Conservation League, are currently consulting with the appropriate state and federal agencies as the process of Section 106 of the National Historic Preservation Act is fulfilled.
 The National Environmental Policy Act must also be followed.
 In April 2016, the Army Corps hosted an information workshop and public hearing for this permit application.
-The event had a large turnout, and 33 speakers commented about negative impacts and suggested solutions, including Charleston City Councilmember Seekings–only five speakers claimed there are no impacts.
+The event had a large turnout, and 33 speakers commented about negative impacts and suggested solutions, including Charleston City Councilmember Seekings.
+Only a handful of speakers claimed there would be little to no impacts.
 As a follow-up, the Corps received approximately 100 comment letters, including one from Mayor Tecklenburg, identifying negative impacts and potential methods of minimization and avoidance.
-The consulting parties met most recently in November of 2016, and introduced the need to include a recent proposal from a Mount Pleasant council member to host more cruise ships in Charleston Harbor, over the proposed limit of 104 cruise ship visits per year stated by the SPA.
+The consulting parties met most recently in November 2016 and introduced the need to include a recent proposal from a Mount Pleasant council member to host more cruise ships in Charleston Harbor, over the proposed limit of 104 cruise ship visits per year stated by the SPA.

-In 2012, the port also applied for its state permit to install pilings in critical area for the new cruise terminal.
-This permit request to the South Carolina Department of Health and Environmental Control’s Office of Ocean and Coastal Resource Management (SC DHEC-OCRM or OCRM), unlike the federal version, did go on public notice.
-Despite the hundreds of concerned citizens and specific evidence submitted to the agency on what negative impacts are occurring to the city from increased cruise operations, the agency approved the permit without undertaking legally required analysis of alternative locations and steps to mitigate its impact.
-A coalition of groups, including the Conservation League and represented by the SC Environmental Law Project, submitted a request to the board of SC DHEC-OCRM to review the staff’s approval of the permit.
+A coalition of groups, including the Conservation League, represented by the South Carolina Environmental Law Project, submitted a request to the board of SC DHEC-OCRM to review the staff’s approval of the permit.
 In January 2013, that request was denied.
 Therefore, in February 2013, we filed a request in the state’s Administrative Law Court (ALC) for a hearing to challenge the permit.
 In March 2014, the Administrative Law Judge issued several rulings that limit our ability to gather evidence in the case and properly prepare for trial.
 In April 2014, the Judge ruled we did not have standing.
-We appealed to the South Carolina Court of Appeals, and attorneys from both sides presented oral arguments on February 15th, 2017.
+We appealed to the South Carolina Court of Appeals, and attorneys from both sides presented oral arguments on February 15, 2017.
+In October of that year, the Court of Appeals ruled that we did not have standing to challenge the permits.
+In January 2018, we asked the state Supreme Court to review and reverse this decision.
+We await this decision.

-Local and state governments across the country have adopted more protective standards to safeguard their communities.
-We continue to promote comprehensive recommendations to reduce and mitigate cruise ship impacts.
+Local and state governments across the country and worldwide have adopted more protective standards to safeguard their communities.
+Why should Charleston be any different?
+Until such change is made, the Conservation League will continue to promote comprehensive recommendations to reduce and mitigate cruise ship impacts.
+These include:

 - An enforceable agreement between the city and the cruise lines stating that no waste will be discharged closer than twelve miles from land.
 The cruise industry’s trade association has made this promise verbally.
 It should be written and verifiable.